mjawwad19/MKS21X-FinalProject/README.md

 - Added sub method for polynomial and cleaned up monomial's toString (added helpers) to avoid showing 1 as a coefficient or a degree.
 (Jawwad)
 - Got four function operations to work in calculator class.
 (Peihua)
 - Added round [helper] method that rounds a fraction to nearest int, and with the aid of another helper, *we can now graph any equation!* (Jawwad)

+1/8/2019
+- Wrote parseMono and parsePoly in the respective classes to convert a String into either a Monomial or Polynomial (this will be helpful later on after implementing solve given the value of the variable or for solving quadratics).
+Also added a constructor in Fraction that takes in a double, making it easier to parse expressions with decimal coefficients.
+Also fixed some small bugs and errors in various methods.
+(Peihua)